How to cancel BT broadband

 Most of the broadband providers out there will be an easy switch for you, because almost all of them use the same network as BT.
 Virgin Media is the exception here, in having its own network, but luckily Virgin Media also has good coverage across the UK.

-Generally speaking, Virgin Media offer the highest speeds in most areas, with download speeds up to 350Mbps with its top-end package.
-Other providers tend to offer perfectly respectable, download speeds averaging 67Mbps on a top-end fibre package.
+Generally speaking, Virgin Media offers the highest speeds in most areas, with download speeds up to 1000Mbps with its top-end package.
+Other providers tend to offer perfectly respectable download speeds averaging 67Mbps on a top-end fibre package.

-Virgin Media broadband is potentially faster because it manages its own network.
+Virgin Media broadband manages its own network and hence has the freedom to offer faster speeds.
 Almost all the other providers use the Openreach network to supply their services.
-As a consequence, their speeds are all pretty similar.
+As a consequence, their speeds are all pretty similar, with a choice of 10Mbps, 36Mbps or 67Mbps on average.

 - 38Mb average speed +